 Everybody knows that hot dogs taste best on the beach, which is just one more reason Cape Cod is a quintessential destination for a seaside Independence Day.
+And this year is even more meaningful, with America celebrating its 250th birthday!
 Check out our Fourth of July on Cape Cod events calendar for a full schedule of patriotic festivities around the Cape.
 In the meantime, here's a round-up of just some of the ways to show your stripes!

 Fireworks